Axonius/tunnel_agent/README.md

-The Dockerfile of the axonius/tunnel image, not supposed to ever change Running it supposed to be as follows:
+The Dockerfile of the axonius/tunnel image, not supposed to ever change.

+Running it supposed to be as follows:
-	docker run -d --net=host --privileged --name axonius_tunnel axonius/tunnel
+	`docker run -d --net=host --privileged --name axonius_tunnel axonius/tunnel`

 Example K9S yaml:

     apiVersion: v1
 	kind: Pod
 	metadata:
 	  name: axonius_tunnel